Frequently Asked Questions

 Q. Will any of the state parking lot entrances be closed?

-Q. What will the truck route be?
+Q. What will the truck routes be?

 Q. Was the planned maintenance on Route 29 and any other proposed roadwork factored into the decision on the final truck routes?